Vertical Divider

 |

 As demonstrated, growth by incremental addition is much slower than growth by exponential multiplication.
 Four generations of each produce significantly different results.
+Exponential growth produced 32 new individuals while incremental growth produced only 10.

 Early New Testament Church Growth By eternal design, the initial growth of the early New Testament church was predominantly incremental.
-It began with 120 people in ancient Jerusalem (Acts 1:15).
-By the Spirit, new believers were continually added to the early ecclesia.
+It began with 120 people in ancient Jerusalem.
+(Acts 1:15) By the Spirit, new believers were continually added to the early ecclesia.
 (Acts 2:41, 47; 5:14; cf. Acts 4:4) By the end of the first day, “there were added about three thousand souls,” and the Lord continued “adding to their number day by day those who were being saved.”
 (Acts 2:41, 47) The Greek word translated “add” in Acts 2 is prostithemi (pros-tith'-ay-mee).
 Of the 16 times it is used in the New Testament, 11 are translated as “add.”
 Within a concise period, the number of men alone added to the early church rose to “about five thousand.”
 (Acts 4:4) “At the hands of the apostles many signs and wonders were taking place among the people; and they were all with one accord in Solomon’s portico….And all the more believers in the Lord, multitudes of men and women, were constantly added to their number.”
-(Acts 5:12, 14) Through incremental growth, the early church arrived at the necessary critical mass for growth by exponential multiplication.
-Once an adequate number of converts were added to the early New Testament church, it was prepared for much more rapid growth through exponential multiplication.
+(Acts 5:12, 14) Through the addition of incremental growth, the early church arrived at the necessary critical mass for rapid growth by exponential multiplication.
+Once an adequate number of converts were added to the early New Testament church, it was prepared for much more significant growth through exponential multiplication.
 (Acts 6:1, 7; 9:31; cf. Acts 7:17) “The word of God kept on spreading; and the number of the disciples continued to increase greatly in Jerusalem.”
 (Acts 6:7) The Greek word translated “increase” is plethuno (play-thoo'-no).
 Of its 12 uses in the New Testament, 11 are translated as “multiply.”
 When critical mass was reached, the growth rate of the early New Testament church was evidential of multiplication at an exponential rate.
 Within its first two years, it reproduced at a rate that is difficult to explain by means other than the multiplication of small group community at a progressively increasing rate.
 (Acts 6-16) Based on the numbers recorded in the Book of Acts, it is apparent that the early New Testament church grew to as many as 10,000 new believers during its first two years of existence.
 World Population Growth Like the early New Testament church, the recent growth of world population has occurred at an exponential rate.
 Therefore, if the modern New Testament church is to be effective in fulfilling its mission, it must return to a growth strategy capable of keeping pace with the exponential growth rate of world population.
-During the last two centuries, the growth rate of world population occurred at a progressively increasing rate.
+During the last two centuries, it occurred at a progressively increasing rate.
 In about 4100 years, from the approximate time of Noah’s flood until AD1800, the world population reached critical mass at the 1 billion mark.
-However, the second billion was reached in only about 127 years (AD1927), the third in 33 years (AD1960), the fourth in 15 years (AD 1975), the fifth in 12 years (AD 1987), the sixth in another 12 years after the fifth (AD 1999) and the seventh in about the same length of time (AD 2012).
+Through exponential rather than incremental growth, the second billion was reached in only about 127 years (AD1927), the third in 33 years (AD1960), the fourth in 15 years (AD 1975), the fifth in 12 years (AD 1987), the sixth in another 12 years after the fifth (AD 1999) and the seventh in about the same length of time (AD 2012).
 Arrival at 8 billion is projected to occur by 2023.
 The twentieth century alone witnessed population growth from about 1.65 billion to 6 billion.
-Thus, world population has multiplied exponentially for the last two hundred years and will continue to do so in the foreseeable future.[1]
-The multiplication of world population at an exponential rate combined with an incremental church growth strategy has caused the number of people who have never heard the Gospel to grow disproportionately in relation to the number of those who have heard.
+Thus, world population has multiplied exponentially for the last two hundred years and will continue to do so in the foreseeable future.1 The multiplication of world population at an exponential rate combined with an incremental church growth strategy has caused the number of people who have never heard the Gospel to grow disproportionately in relation to the number of those who have heard.
 For the New Testament church to fulfill its mission on earth, it must grow in proportion to the progressively increasing growth rate of the world population.
 Therefore, it must once again adopt a strategy for growth characterized by multiplication at an exponential rate. |

 Vertical Divider